 You may still be at high risk of aspiration even with these methods.
 If this is the case, you may need to use a feeding tube for a period of time to prevent aspiration.

-What are the complications of aspiration from dysphagia?
+What are possible complications of aspiration from dysphagia?

 A major complication of aspiration is harm to the lungs.
 When food, drink, or stomach contents make their way into your lungs, they can damage the tissues there.
 The damage can sometimes be severe.
 Aspiration also increases your risk of pneumonia.
 This is an infection of the lungs that causes fluid to build up in the lungs.
 Pneumonia needs to be treated with antibiotics.
 In some cases, it may cause death.

 Other possible complications from dysphagia include:

 - Weight loss

 - Increased risk of other illness

 These problems can reduce your level of independence.
 They may also cause or lengthen a stay in the hospital.

 What can I do to prevent aspiration from dysphagia?

 You can reduce your risk of aspiration by: